 - Hole-punch to make it easy to file

-- 50 pages per Pad (50 Hot Work Permits and 50 Working at Height Permits)
+- Double sided pages equating to 50 Hot Work Permits and/or 50 Working at Height Permits